Datagon-AI-GmbH/.github/.github/PULL_REQUEST_TEMPLATE.md

 - Was a new route added?

 - Were any other security-relevant parts of the software changed (e.g., new port, authentication)?

-## Impact
-- Does this PR introduce breaking changes?

 ## Issue
 Please indicate the issue that is closed by this PR.